phyleria/OpenHelp/python.md

 # PYTHON HELP<br>
-## Looking to get started on Opensource projects to enhance your Python skills.
+## Looking to get started on Opensource projects to enhance your Python skills?
 Check out this list of projects to get you going:
 1. `https://github.com/Python-World/python-mini-projects`  Has a curated list of 102 starter projects to help you test your Python Skills

 2. `https://github.com/3b1b/manim` Manim or Mathematical Animation Engine is an animation engine for explanatory math videos.
 It is basically used to create animations programmatically.
 Manim runs on Python 3.7.